What Is an Operational Definition? Definition and 4 Examples

 - Expect (maximum – minimum) ≤ 2%.

 Despite the flaw in the previous definition, it can be used for real-life purposes.
-For example, the manufacturer can attract an independent service for random blanket checks to regularly publish the results of the checks.
+For example, the manufacturer can attract an independent service to randomly examine the blankets and publish the results of the checks.
 This kind of assessment can help demonstrating the manufacturing consistency.
+Good for business reputation.

 It is quite possible that there is a less destructive analysis done on the different levels of the blanket structure.
 We can focus on the radio analysis or something related to checking static electricity.
 Maybe there are even other concepts to try.
 This is not so essential for illustrating the topic; the operational definition provided above is sufficient to do the necessary measurement.